Akhil-Suresh/golearn/doc/Variables.md

 This is because of difference in working of string.
 Sting is treated as alias of string of bytes

-In order to achieve proper result we can use o package __strconv__.
+In order to achieve proper result we can use of package __strconv__.

 ```go
 import (